-- Blood samples are centrifuged at 3,500 rpm for 10 minutes at +4°C and then, supernatants are transferred in separate tubes.
-Samples should be quickly assayed or stored at -20°C for later use. - > The best way is to assay the samples within 3 weeks after the collection date.
-Moreover, we suggest using aliquots for plasma samples (we suggest 250 μl per aliquot) in order to avoid freezing/thawing cycles. - Acidification of freshly prepared plasma (to be done before storage) with HCI is often performed and doesn't affect the performance of the assay.
+- > Blood samples are centrifuged at 3,500 rpm for 10 minutes at +4°C and then, supernatants are transferred in separate tubes.
+Samples should be quickly assayed or stored at -20°C for later use. - The best way is to assay the samples within 3 weeks after the collection date.
+Moreover, we suggest using aliquots for plasma samples (we suggest 250 μl per aliquot) in order to avoid freezing/thawing cycles. - > Acidification of freshly prepared plasma (to be done before storage) with HCl is often performed and doesn't affect the performance of the assay.

-When adding 100 μ L of 1N HCl per mL of collected plasma and centrifuge them at 3,500 rpm for 5 min at +4°C, there is an increase of both Acylated Ghrelin value and Unacylated Ghrelin value.
+When adding 100 μ L of 1N HCl per mL of collected plasma and centrifuge them at 3,500 rpm for 5 min at +4°C, there is a slight increase in Acylated Ghrelin value, and no significant change on Unacylated Ghrelin value.
 Poor neutralization (by dilution or NaOH) of acidification may however lead to inconsistency in sample reproducibility.